SMILE DESIGNER & DENTOPHOBIA | A SWISS MEDICAL COMPANY – GENEVA | +41.225.331.291

 The CAD/CAM metal framework with its aesthetic composite cosmetic veneer features two premolars in the “Damage Control MCI” or two molars in the “Gold Damage Control MCI” at the right and left posterior ends .

-The bridge has 10 to 12 teeth supported by 6 to 8 posterior implants WITH two extensions at the premolar and/or molar level in cantilever.
-This means that they are not supported by an implant.
+These extensions are not supported by implants: The bridge has 10 to 12 teeth supported by 6 to 8 posterior implants WITH two cantilevered premolar and/or molar extensions. i.e. not supported by an implant.

 That is, this implant-supported bridge includes a double posterior extension up to the right and left first molars.
 It therefore has five to six teeth on the right and left.